autocorr/faust_line_imaging/docs/source/environment.rst

 where ``<TARGET>`` is the FAUST target field name, e.g. "CB68" or "L1527".
 The calibrated measurement sets may be downloaded from RIKEN.
-The names may be found in the ``ALL_TARGETS`` dictionary, I retrieved these values from the proposal, so they may be inconsistent for some targets.
+The names may be found in the ``ALL_TARGET_NAMES`` global variable, I retrieved these values from the proposal, so they may be inconsistent for some targets.
 The paths above may modified directly by editing the format string attribute ``DataSet.ms_fmt``.

 Executing the script